Butch Davis: Academic misconduct

 In July 2010, the NCAA began investigating violations involving improper benefits provided by agents to current players at UNC.
 In September 2010, the NCAA opened a second prong of its investigation, this time involving possible improper tutor involvement with UNC student-athletes.
-In response to the investigation, local and national sports columnists called for Davis' termination, but some North Carolina fans still supported the coach.
+In response to the investigation, local and national sports columnists called for Davis's termination, but some North Carolina fans still supported the coach.
 A survey of UNC fans reflected strong support for Davis despite the ongoing investigation.
 Thirteen UNC football players were suspended for the team's season opener in Atlanta against the Louisiana State University Tigers, and the Tar Heels lost the game 30-24.
 The Tar Heels later lost to ACC rivals Miami, Georgia Tech, Virginia Tech, and NC State, but won their first game since 1981 in Virginia's Scott Stadium and gained their first win ever in FSU's Doak Campbell Stadium.
 In October 2010, wide receiver Greg Little, defensive tackle Marvin Austin, and defensive end Robert Quinn were ruled permanently ineligible after it was discovered they improperly accepted gifts from sports agents.
 Five other players were found guilty of accepting improper benefits and/or inappropriate academic assistance.
 On July 27, 2011, Davis was fired by UNC chancellor Holden Thorp amid an NCAA investigation of academic misconduct and allegations players receiving improper benefits from agents.
 Thorp said the move was necessary to restore confidence in UNC's integrity.
 On September 19, 2011, in response to an NCAA notice of allegations, Davis was never mentioned in the NCAA inquiry and had no involvement in the investigation.

 North Carolina subsequently vacated all of its wins from the 2008 and 2009 seasons after retroactively declaring Austin, Quinn and Little ineligible.
 As a result, these are "officially" North Carolina's only winless seasons in the modern era.

 In 2013, Davis told CBS Sports' Bruce Feldman that he believed his firing was an "overreaction" by Thorp, in the belief that "if he released me, maybe the investigation of the football program would go in a different direction."
 Around the same time, Baddour told Feldman that firing Davis "was not my recommendation."
 Baddour added that Thorp was well aware that he wanted Davis to remain as coach.

 Tampa Bay Buccaneers

 In February 2012, the Tampa Bay Buccaneers hired Davis as a special assistant to newly hired head coach Greg Schiano.
-The terms of Davis' settlement with the University of North Carolina prevented him from taking a coaching position, and he was instead hired as an advisor to Schiano, who was the defensive coordinator under Davis at the University of Miami.
+The terms of Davis's settlement with the University of North Carolina prevented him from taking a coaching position, and he was instead hired as an advisor to Schiano, who was the defensive coordinator under Davis at the University of Miami.